3 Reasons Gold Market Could See Bull Run

 David Einhorn is another famous gold bull, and his Greenlight Capital fund continues to have a substantial exposure to the metal.
 Doubleline CEO Jeffrey Gundlach likewise maintains that gold is scheduled for a major bounce that could see prices gaining $1,000 or more.

-In a recent Twitter post, analyst and publisher of The High-Tech Strategist newsletter Fred Hickey said that these high-profile entries could be what gold needs to cement its position above $1,300.china, india, safe haven, silver, world gold council
+In a recent Twitter post, analyst and publisher of The High-Tech Strategist newsletter Fred Hickey said that these high-profile entries could be what gold needs to cement its position above $1,300.china, Featured, india, safe haven, silver, world gold council